osmandapp/docs/content/osmand/plugins/parking.md

 #### LOCATION

 **Location** is revealed by the [Parking widget](/osmand/widgets/info-widgets#-parking-widget).
-It helps to see the distance from your current center of the screen to the Parking point.
+It helps to see the distance from your current location, or the center of the screen to the Parking point.
 Additionally, by tapping the widget the map immediately brings the Parking point into the center of your screen.

 ![Parking widget iOS](/assets/images/plugins/parking/parking_widget_ios.png) ![Parking widget Android](/assets/images/plugins/parking/parking_widget_android.png)